Surprisingly Simple Semi-Supervised Domain Adaptation with Pretraining and Consistency: Experiments

-All our experiments were implemented in PyTorch \cite{pytorch} using W\&B \cite{wandb} for tracking experiments.
-On the Office and Office-Home datasets, we evaluated PAC using both an Alexnet \cite{krizhevsky2012imagenet} and a VGG-16 \cite{simonyan2014very} backbone.
-The experiments on the DomainNet dataset, used an Alexnet and a Resnet-34 \cite{he2016deep} backbone, while on VisDA-17 we evaluated our method with a ResNet-34 backbone.
+\textbf{Implementation Details.} All our experiments were implemented in PyTorch \cite{pytorch} using W\&B \cite{wandb} for tracking experiments.
+For evaluations on the DomainNet dataset, we used an Alexnet and a Resnet-34 \cite{he2016deep} backbone, while on VisDA-17 we evaluated our method with a ResNet-34 backbone.
+1 or 2 fully connected layers we used for the classifier $C$.
+Optimization was done via SGD with a momentum 0.9.
+Complete details of all experiments are in Appendix \ref{sec:expt-deets}.

-While using an Alexnet or VGG-16 feature extractor, we use 1 fully connected layer as the classifier $C$, and while using the Resnet-34 backbone, we use a 2-layer MLP with 512 intermediate nodes.
-Our backbones before being trained using the rotation prediction task, are pretrained on the Imagenet \cite{imagenet_cvpr09} dataset, same as other methods used for comparison.
-Similar to \cite{saito2019semi}, in every minibatch for training, we sampled an equal number of labelled and unlabelled examples.
-Labelled examples came in equal numbers from both the source and target domains.
-We used an SGD optimizer with momentum of 0.9 and a learning rate decay schedule similar to that used by \cite{ganin2015unsupervised}.
-For consistency regularization, the confidence threshold $\tau$ was set to 0.9 across all experiments, having validated on the \emph{real} to \emph{sketch} scenario of DomainNet.
-Complete details of all experiments have been included in Appendix \ref{sec:expt-deets}.